Quantum Learning Boolean Linear Functions w.r.t. Product Distributions: Quantum Sample Complexity Upper Bounds

 By finding the zeros of this quadratic function we get to the sufficient sample size

 This is in particular guaranteed if

 Note that this lower bound in particular implies $m\geq 2k$, as required earlier in the proof.
-This proves the claim of the theorem thanks to the union bound. \end{proof} \\
+This proves the claim of the theorem thanks to the union bound. \end{proof}

-Morally speaking, Theorem \ref{Thm5.3} shows that for product distributions which are close enough to the uniform distribution the sample complexity upper bound is the same as for the unbiased case.
-We conjecture that there is an explicit noise threshold above which this sample complexity cannot be reached (see section $7$), but have not yet succeeded in identifying that critical value.
+Morally speaking, Theorem \ref{ThmAmpBiasBV2} shows that for product distributions which are close enough to the uniform distribution the sample complexity upper bound is the same as for the unbiased case.
+We conjecture that there is an explicit noise threshold above which this sample complexity cannot be reached (see the discussion in section $\ref{SctSampCompLowerBound}$), but have not yet succeeded in identifying such a critical value.\\

+In this section, we have discussed the case of quantum training data that perfectly represents the target function in a superposition state.
+Similar results can be proved in the case of noisy quantum training data.
+As the reasoning is analogous to the one presented here, the details are deferred to Appendix \ref{SctNoiseStability}.